decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-02-14-verifiable-MSM.md

 Prerequisites:

-* It is crucial that the group $\cal G$ in which the multi-exponentiation is computed has an order that does not have small factors.
+* It is crucial that the group $G$ in which the multi-exponentiation is computed has an order that does not have small factors.
 This is the case, for example, with the popular Ristretto255 and BLS12-381 groups, which have a prime order.
 (The property that is ensured by this, and must be satisfied in order for the protocol to be secure, is that each value different than $1$ has an order of at least $2^{\lambda}$.)
 * The efficiency gain that we anticipate is based on the assumption that the multi-exponentiation uses exponents that are uniformly distributed, or at least that the expected value of the exponent is close to the order of the group.
 (If that is not the case, then the expected gain in performance will be smaller.)

 #### Solution